-The Medicaid Purchase Plan offers people with disabilities who are working, or interested in working, the opportunity to buy health care coverage through the Wisconsin Medicaid Program.
+The Medicaid Purchase Plan, also known as MAPP, offers people with disabilities who are working or interested in working, the opportunity to buy health care coverage through the Wisconsin Medicaid Program.
 Depending on an individual's income, a premium payment may be required for this health care coverage.

 What are the eligibility requirements?

 To qualify for the Medicaid Purchase Plan, the following rules must be met.
 The applicant must:

 - Be at least 18 years old.

 - Reside in Wisconsin.

 - Have individual countable assets of less than $15,000.
 (Countable assets include savings, life insurance policies, stocks or bonds.
 A home or one vehicle is not considered a countable asset.)

 - Be determined to have a disability by the Department of Health Services' Disability Determination Bureau.

 - Be employed in a paid position or be enrolled in a certified Health and Employment Counseling program.